-- 2.15 Screenrights will determine, in its absolute discretion, whether the ERP Evidence Submission Form, written submission and supporting evidence have been sufficiently completed and provided within the objection period.
-Screenrights does not have any obligation to consider the merits of any evidence submitted or to inform a member prior to applying a Presumption if insufficient information has been provided. - 2.16 If no challenge is received within 60 days Screenrights will apply the Presumption, amend the relevant member's registrations and pay the royalties in line with the applicable Presumption.
-In relation to future royalties however, it is open to the member against whom the Presumption is applied to challenge its continued application by submitting evidence, in which case the ARP will be initiated. - 2.17 If no Presumption applies, members are encouraged to resolve the competing claim directly.
+- 2.12 Screenrights will respond to your ERP Evidence Submission Form within 14 days of receiving the form and the ARP will commence on the date of Screenrights' response. - 2.13 If you do not provide Screenrights with the completed ERP Evidence Submission Form together with a written submission and supporting evidence within the 60 day objection period, your objection will be considered withdrawn and you will have no further claim to the available royalties.
+Future royalties will be paid in accordance with the relevant Presumption.
+You may at any time, however, submit evidence challenging the continued application of the relevant Presumption in relation to future royalties, in which case the ARP will be initiated. - 2.14 Screenrights will determine, in its absolute discretion, whether the ERP Evidence Submission Form, written submission and supporting evidence have been sufficiently completed within the objection period. - 2.15 If no challenge is received within 60 days Screenrights will apply the Presumption, amend the relevant member's registrations and pay the royalties in line with the applicable Presumption.
+In relation to future royalties however, it is open to the member against whom the Presumption is applied to challenge its continued application by submitting evidence, in which case the ARP will be initiated. - 2.16 If no Presumption applies, members are encouraged to resolve the competing claim directly.
 Members also have the option to request that the ARP apply to resolve the Competing Claim (see below at 3).